 - racial or ethnic origin;

 - political opinions;

-- religious beliefs;
+- religious or philosophical beliefs;

 - trade union membership;

 - physical or mental health;

+- genetic data

+- biometric data

-- sexual orientation;
+- data concerning a person's sex life or sexual orientation;

 - commission of offences or alleged offences.

-If you process information containing one or more of the types of information described above and have any queries relating to the extent of its use, transfer or permanent destruction, you may seek advice from the Senior Operations Manager (Delivery).
+If you process information containing one or more of the types of information described above and have any queries relating to the extent of its use, transfer or permanent destruction, you may seek advice from the Senior Operations Manager (Delivery) or Information Governance Team (IGTeam.PHA@hscni.net).

-'Data Controller' - For the purpose of this document the Public Health Agency (PHA) is the "Data Controller" and, therefore, the organisation and its employees are subject to, and required to comply with, the principles set out in the Data Protection Act 2018 and the GDPR.
+'Data Controller' - For the purpose of this document the Public Health Agency (PHA) is the "Data Controller" and, therefore, the organisation and its employees are subject to, and required to comply with, the principles set out in the Data Protection Act 2018 and the UK GDPR.